Minimally Invasive Spine Surgery

 Overall, MISS aims to achieve patient outcomes similar to open spine surgery while minimizing blood loss and collateral damage to muscles, soft tissue and ligament attachments.
 A patient’s benefits of receiving MISS include less pain after surgery, shorter hospital stays, quicker recovery and a faster return to daily activities.

-What Types of Spinal Conditions Can Be Treated With MISS?
+What Spinal Conditions Can MISS Treat?

 Any abnormal spine curvature, usually with one curve like the letter C or two curves like the letter S.